liuluddex/liuluddex.github.io/content/project/1D-ADAS-Verification/index.md

 ### Experimental Results

 #### Application Validation
 In this section, we present the application validation results of the Flow* model in more detail.
-First, we give six initial state sets, as shown in Tab.
+First, we give twelve initial state sets, as shown in Tab.
 1.

 <style>
   .article-container {